-Over time, depending on the fuel you use, you may get a big build-up of gunk inside the smoker and the lid.
+Over time, depending on the smoker fuel you use, you may get a big build-up of gunk inside the smoker and the lid.
 When that happens you can easily clean it up, even if it’s hard as a rock.

 Heavy gloves are needed to do this safely.
-With the torch lit, apply it to inside of the smoker and the lid, keeping it moving it around as you see the creosote puff out and catch fire.
+With the torch lit, apply it to the inside of the smoker and lid, keeping it moving around as you see the creosote puff out and catch fire.
 It’s important to have a light touch as you don’t want to heat the smoker up enough to compromise the welds.
-Stop now and then, and scrape out the melted black stuff while it is still warm.
+Stop now and then to scrape out the melted black stuff while it is still warm (image 4).

 For a deeper clean, you may find that you need to soak and scrub your smoker.
 To do this, remove the bellows and submerge your smoker in a white vinegar and water solution.
 Allow it to soak for a few hours — or overnight if you wish.
 Use a cotton rag to wipe away the grime, rinse your smoker thoroughly, then allow it to dry completely before reassembling.